mrkkrp/markkarpov.com/post/announcing-megaparsec-5.md

   => (Token s -> Either ( Set (ErrorItem (Token s))
                         , Set (ErrorItem (Token s))
                         , Set e ) a)
-     -- ^ Matching function for the token to parse, it allows to construct -- arbitrary error message on failure as well; sets in three-tuple -- are: unexpected items, expected items, and custom data pieces -> Maybe (Token s) -- ^ Token to report when input stream is empty -> m a
+     -- ^ Matching function for the token to parse, it allows to -- construct arbitrary error message on failure; sets in the -- three-tuple are: unexpected items, expected items, and -- custom data pieces.
+  -> Maybe (Token s) -- ^ Token to report when input stream is empty -> m a